fmi/java-course/04-collections-and-generics/lab/01-car-store/README.md

   /**
   * Adds the specified car in the store.
-  * @return true if the car was added successfully to the store
-  * @throws CarAlreadyExistsException if the specified car already exists in the store */ public boolean add(Car car) {
+  * @return true if the car was added successfully to the store */ public boolean add(Car car) {
     // implement ...